Data Analytics and Statistics Hub

 Trend Analysis

 There is an expectation that going forward the number of MIHU units will continue to grow but not at the rate originally anticipated.
-This growth, once projected to be an additional 339 townhouses and condo units between the years 2022 and 2029, has been revised down to 210 because of effects of the Adequate Public Facilities Ordinance (APFO) which limits the number of units that can be developed in accordance with the availability of adequate infrastructure such as roads and schools.
-The implementation of APFO will be in effect from 2021 to 2025.
-The baseline year for target completion is FY 2018.
+Anticipated growth between the years 2024 and 2029 is expected to be 250 units due to the effects of the Adequate Public Facilities Ordinance (APFO) which can limit the number of units that can be developed in accordance with the availability of adequate infrastructure such as roads and schools.
+The implementation of APFO will affect the production of new units at least through 2025.

 Strategies